kuzzleio/sdk-csharp/doc/1/controllers/collection/list/index.md

 # ListAsync

-Returns the complete list of realtime and stored collections in requested index sorted by name in alphanumerical order.
+Returns the list of collections associated to a provided index.

+The returned list is sorted in alphanumerical order.
 The `from` and `size` arguments allow pagination.
 They are returned in the response if provided.